Unispace365/ds_cinder/doc/basics/GStreamer video.md

 Which prints out all plugins installed with gstreamer; useful for if you want to check if you have a valid install or if you want to see whats available while developing.
 Some other handy commands:

 * `gst-inspect-1.0.exe --types audio`: Shows all audio elements.
-Replace audio with other terms to narrow down the list
+Replace audio with other terms, such as video, effect, filter
 * `gst-inspect-1.0.exe --version`: print version information
 * `gst-inspect-1.0.exe [plugin or element name]`: info about a specific plugin.
 Sample elements: playbin, decodebin, autoaudiosink This is great if you're developing a pipeline and want to see the capabilities or variables of an element.